Vyfrakens/codesalad/README.md

 # codesalad

-1. Clone this repo by doing `git clone https://github.com/Vyfrakens/codesalad`
+	1. Fork this repo

-2. Make changes and commit `git add .` and `git commit -m "Meaningful message."`

-3. Push by `git push`
+	2. Clone it to your computer
+	3. Make an edit or create a new post
+	4. Commit
+	5. Push
+	6. Create a pull request

 **Don't know a lot about git??**